apiato/documentation/docs/features/authorization.md

 ## Roles & Permissions guards {#roles-permissions-guards}

-By default Apiato uses a single guard called `web` for all it's roles and permissions, you can add/edit this behavior and support multiple guards at any time.
+By default, Apiato uses a single guard called `web` for all it's roles and permissions, you can add/edit this behavior and support multiple guards at any time.
 Refer to the [laravel-permission](https://github.com/spatie/laravel-permission#using-multiple-guards) package for more details.

 ## Permissions Inheriting with Levels {#permissions-inheriting-with-levels}